ConnorFriday-code/NoteGroupsProjectThree/README.md

 - For the homepage to load notes at an acceptable speed

 ### Design

 #### Colour Choices

+I wish to mimic the appearence of paper notes, like the lined paper in a note book or a shopping list, and as such I have decided to go for a white background, light grey accents/borders, and pale/soft colours.
+Then further borrowing the aesthetics from sticky notes, I came to the decision that my colours could be green, yellow, blue, or pink, the most common and famous colours of sticky notes, and ultimately decided I will go with a pale yellow.

+I decided to choose yellow due to two reasons:

+1. Colour theory explains the colour yellow is assossiated with happyness, with pleasent positive emotions
+2. The same yellow can be used as for the high-lighter if I can add the additional goal of css styling being saved to the database, create a constant colour pallete across the webpage

+With my choices of white, grey, and pale yellow chosen, I have decided to dedicate these colours to:

+##### White
+- The background of all pages
+- The background of the notes
+- The background of buttons
+- The background of the header
+- The text colour of buttons on click/mousedown
+- Footer text colour

+##### Grey
+- Borders on divs
+- The border of buttons
+- The background of buttons on click/mousedown
+- Border of notes on the homepage

+##### Yellow
+- The background of flash messages
+- The background of the footer
+- The background of buttons in navigation

+Text will remain generic black unless specified elsewhere.

 #### Layout Of The Website And Pages
 #### Wireframe